 The Alpine scenery is certainly impressive, many of the villages are picturesque and yes, there are cuckoo clocks, many Zurich banks, serene Alpine meadows, large lakes like Lake Geneva and much more to see in Switzerland.
 It only has one real problem and that is the country is very popular, especially in summer, and that does mean some forward planning when it comes to accommodation in particular.

-It might in the future.
 It depends on the country you are a citizen of.
 ETIAS is targeted at the group of countries which are in the “visa waiver” category.
-These are countries whose citizens do not need to apply for a visa in advance at the moment, but do not have the freedom to stay in a Schengen zone for more than a stay of 90 days in all Schengen countries.
+These are countries whose citizens do not need to apply for a visa in advance, but do not have the freedom to stay in a Schengen zone for more than a stay of 90 days in all Schengen countries.
 If you are a passport holder of any of these countries (if unsure, check here) you will need to make an online application at least 96 hours in advance of travel.